nicklansley/nick-stable-diffusion/README.md

 DALL-E and CrAIyon did, but we are where we are.
 I'm not changing the name of the GitHub repo though, as that would cause version control issues.

-## Daily updates!
+## Frequent updates!
-This project is being improved daily throughout September 2022, so check back often for new features and bug fixes, plus improved help for getting the project working on your machine.
+This project is being improved throughout September 2022, so check back often for new features and bug fixes, plus improved help for getting the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ### Latest:
 * NEW: Enhance and rescale images using latest GPFGAN AI processing including face restoration, performed from Library page.
+* NEW: API published at https://documenter.getpostman.com/view/10078469/2s7Z7Zou9h

 ## Make sure your computer has everything ready